 There are so many things to love about cats - their soft fur and adorable toe pads (we prefer to call them toe beans) are difficult to resist.
 If you have a kitty in your life, you know just how easy it is to love them.
 But one of the things that can make it a little frustrating is when those adorable paws reveal their razor sharp claws - and those claws are determined to scratch up your furniture, and carpet… and skin...

-If it’s time for you to train your fur baby to redirect their clawing, this is the perfect place!
-We’ve figured out some of the best do’s and don’ts when it comes to convincing your kitty to scratch somewhere that isn’t your furniture!
+If it’s time for you to train your cat to redirect their clawing, this is the perfect article for you!
+We’ve figured out some of the best tips and tricks for convincing your kitty to scratch somewhere that isn’t your furniture!

-Cover or limit access to areas they scratch a lot.If your kitty isn't interested in the new scratchers you provide them with, consider getting creative with the areas they do like to scratch.
+Cover Or Limit Access To Areas They Shouldn't ScratchIf your kitty isn't interested in the new scratchers you provide them with, consider getting creative with the areas they do like to scratch.
 Our Tiger Tough Carpet Post Cover is the perfect solution for worn furniture all around your home.

 The hook-and-loop closure allows for the pad to be easily attached to chair legs, stair beams, or existing weathered sisal posts!

 Alternatively, you can also use double sided tape, fabric, or aluminum foil and cover the areas they enjoy scratching.
 This will gently deter their interest and the enjoyable aspect of scratching - just make sure they have somewhere else to scratch!

 Trim Their Claws

 Making sure to regularly trim their claws can be one of the best ways to reduce scratching.
 Shorter claws means less damage being done, and your kitty will be less likely to want to scratch.